-(9) a. $$[idx] \leftrightarrow \text{THAT}$$

-b. $[IDx, + PROX] \leftrightarrow \text{THIS}$
+(9) a. $[idx] \leftrightarrow that$ b. $[idx, + PROX] \leftrightarrow this$

 The observation that this and that have a largely category neutral distribution provides an independent argument for the existence of a categoryneutral feature like idx.
 More specifically, if lexical items are the realization of abstract bundles of syntactic features, then there must be some feature like idx which serves as a shared feature in the category neutral realization of functional morphemes like English so, this, or that.
-When IdxPs are assob.
-Mary walked this slowly.
-Generally, functional categories such as Num, T, or Asp restricted to the extended projection of a particular lexical category.
-Such a restriction does not seem to apply for idx, at least not in examples such as those in (ii).
+When idxPs are asso-